 Be ready to move at the drop of an email.

 Job are commonly in very remote places.
 Small islands, desert towns that feel like an island or on boat out at sea.
 Time-off can be hard to come by, and even with time-off, going anywhere is expensive due to the isolation.
-This also means for family & friends to visit; the difficulty is high & likelihood is low.
+This also means for family & friends to visit, it is difficult and only occasionally happens.

 Your support network in these isolated job-sites are often only those people immediately around you.

 Most likely you’ll be chasing contract work, especially to begin with.
 This can often only guarantee an income for a certain period of months, then what?
 Hope you have enough money saved up to support unemployment?
 This one makes things logistically challenging.

 The passion-jobs usually aren’t the best paying either.
 Short-contracts and low salary has often lead me to choosing temporary work like hospitality to pick-me-up off the floor of broke-ville.